ireaneus/CDI/PersonalStatement.md

 ### The Nature of God: God the Father

-I believe that God the Father is the first person of the Trinity.
-He is sovereign over all creation, sustaining and governing all things according to His will and purpose.
-The Father sent the Son into the world for the redemption of mankind, and together with the Son and the Spirit, works out His plan for salvation.
-The Father is both loving and just, extending grace while maintaining righteousness and holiness.
-He is the source of all things and worthy of all praise, glory, and worship.
+I believe that God the Father, the first Person of the Trinity, orders and disposes all things according to His own purpose and grace (Psalm 145:8-9; 1 Corinthians 8:6).
+He is the Creator of all things (Genesis 1:1-31; Ephesians 3:9) and the only absolute and omnipotent Ruler of the universe.
+He exercises sovereignty in creation, providence, and redemption (Psalm 103:19; Romans 11:36).
+His fatherhood involves both His eternal role within the Trinity and His relationship with humanity.
+As Creator, He is the Father of all men (Ephesians 4:6), but He is the spiritual Father only to believers (Romans 8:14; 2 Corinthians 6:18).
+He has decreed all things that come to pass for His own glory (Ephesians 1:11).

+God continually upholds, directs, and governs all creatures and events (1 Chronicles 29:11).
+In His sovereignty, He is neither the author nor the approver of sin (Habakkuk 1:13; John 8:38-47), and He does not diminish the moral accountability of His intelligent creatures (1 Peter 1:17).
+From eternity past, He graciously chose those whom He would adopt as His own, to the praise of His glory (Ephesians 1:4-6).
+He saves from sin all who come to Him through Jesus Christ and, upon adoption, becomes Father to His redeemed (John 1:12; Romans 8:15; Galatians 4:5; Hebrews 12:5-9).

 - **Key Scriptures**:
    - John 6:38 – *"For I have come down from heaven, not to do My own will, but the will of Him who sent Me."*